MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/sync-client-update-process.md

 ![Timeline of an update](media/5d705fbc-5553-4c7b-ae2f-cba394332a5e.png)

-The Enterprise ring provides builds that have been monitored throughout the Production rollout, so fewer releases are suspended.
-The Enterprise ring also lets you as an admin:
+The Deferred ring provides builds that have been monitored throughout the Production rollout, so fewer releases are suspended.
+The Deferred ring also lets you as an admin:

 - Control when you deploy updates (within 60 days of their release).

 - Deploy new versions from an internal network location to avoid using Internet bandwidth.
 (If you don't deploy an update after 60 days, it will be automatically downloaded and installed.)

-However, as the slowest ring, the Enterprise ring receives performance improvements, reliability fixes, and new features last.
+However, as the slowest ring, the Deferred ring receives performance improvements, reliability fixes, and new features last.

 > [!NOTE]
 > Microsoft reserves the right to bypass the 60-day grace period for critical updates.

-To learn how to set the Enterprise ring for the Windows sync app using Group Policy, see [Set the sync app update ring](use-group-policy.md#GPOSetUpdateRing).
+To learn how to set the Deferred ring for the Windows sync app using Group Policy, see [Set the sync app update ring](use-group-policy.md#GPOSetUpdateRing).
 To learn how to set it for the Mac sync app, see [Configure the new OneDrive sync app on macOS](deploy-and-configure-on-macos.md).
 For info about the Office 365 update process, see [Overview of update channels for Microsoft 365 Apps for enterprise](/DeployOffice/overview-of-update-channels-for-office-365-proplus).
 For info about the Windows 10 update process, see [Build deployment rings for Windows 10 updates](/windows/deployment/update/waas-deployment-rings-windows-10-updates).

 ## How the sync app checks for and applies updates